Klaytus00/DataSciencePortfolio/README.md

 **3. A project where the price of used cars were predicted based on various attributes using Ridge Regression.**

-**4. A project where FIFA World Cup performances and ranking from 1930 to 2022 was analyzed**
+**4. A project where FIFA World Cup performances and ranking from 1930 to 2022 was analyzed.**

-**5. A project where  the performance of youTube content types and content editor effectiveness was analyzed**
+**5. A project where  the performance of youTube content types and content editor effectiveness was analyzed.**